stanley-gu/qual/proposal.md

 increased TNAP expression in injured tissue.
 In healthy humans, 3.26 +/- 0.17
 $\mu$M serum levels of PP~i~ were measured. [@Lomashvili2005] Thus, it will be expected that normal VSMCs will equilibrate with the media at around 1 $\mu$M PP~i~, whereas CD73 -/- VSMCs will be significantly less.
-Failing to find decreased levels of PP~i~ could suggest that disrupted regulator of mineralization could be caused by the absence of a different HA inhibitor, such as osteopontin. [@Sapir-Koren2011]
+Failing to find decreased levels of PP~i~ could suggest that disrupted regulator of mineralization could be a different HA inhibitor, such as osteopontin.
+[@Sapir-Koren2011]

 Differences in other metabolite concentrations would suggest other compensatory mechanisms are upregulated and could direct further experiments to shed light